 The key thing that differentiates these approaches from time-restricted eating is that they refer to patterns where no calories are consumed for a period of at least 24 hours (and often extending for longer).
-Keep in mind that it’s not until you get to more than two days when some changes in metabolism start to occur (see Part 1).
+Keep in mind that it’s not until you get to more than two days when some changes in metabolism start to occur (see How to Fast).

 Within these extended fasting periods (3+ days), the body undergoes physiological changes that allow for maintenance, recycling, and repair mechanisms to take over.
 These processes seem to promote numerous changes in animal models including enhanced brain functioning7, increased synaptic plasticity, and the generations of new neurons (neurogenesis).8

 Doing an occasional intermittent fast for a 24-hour interval is a good place for beginners to start (it is an alternative to the daily time-restricted eating we mentioned above as a starting place into the world of fasting).
 Depending on your experience with fasting and genetic factors, experiences during a 24-hour fast can range from lethargy and discomfort to relaxation and euphoria.

 It may be valuable to consult a doctor during extended fasts (especially if you have a medical condition and are not sure whether fasting would be okay for you), but most young, healthy adults tolerate them well.

 My quarterly 3-day fast provided a post-holiday opportunity to reset.
 These extended fasts always provide me with a host of new positive and negative experiences.